slowproj/slowdash/docs/DataBinding.md

 ```
 `VIEW_NAME` is `DESIGN_DOCUMENT_NAME/INDEX_NAME`.

-If a view contains only data fields, and all the data fields are taken into channels, the schema description can be a just view name.
+If a view contains only data fields and all the data fields are mapped to channels, the schema description can be simply the view name.

 Write the schema in the project configuration file:
 ```yaml